347956/JPOGTrex/README.md

 ### Thunderstore Packages

-We have configured [ExampleEnemy.csproj](/Plugin/ExampleEnemy.csproj) to build a Thunderstore package to [/Plugin/Thunderstore/Packages/](/Plugin/Thunderstore/Packages/) using [tcli](https://github.com/thunderstore-io/thunderstore-cli/wiki) each time we make a release build of our mod.
+We have configured [JPOGTrex.csproj](/Plugin/JPOGTrex.csproj) to build a Thunderstore package to [/Plugin/Thunderstore/Packages/](/Plugin/Thunderstore/Packages/) using [tcli](https://github.com/thunderstore-io/thunderstore-cli/wiki) each time we make a release build of our mod.
 A release build can be done for example from the command-line like this: `dotnet build -c release`.
 This will use configuration options from [thunderstore.toml](/Plugin/Thunderstore/thunderstore.toml), so configure it for your own mod!
 Do note that we have not included a way to upload your mod to thunderstore via tcli in this project.

 ### Renaming The Mod

 Renaming a mod can easily break things if you don't update every instance of it.
 If you want to rename your mod, these are some of the things you need to worry about:
 - rename `csproj` files
 - rename solution file, with its references to your new csproj filename
-- When renaming [ExampleEnemyAI.cs](/Plugin/src/ExampleEnemyAI.cs) and its class, make sure to compile your mod DLL and place it in `./UnityProject/Assets/Plugins` and add your new AI class as a component to your enemy prefab.
+- When renaming [JPOGTrexAI.cs](/Plugin/src/JPOGTrexAI.cs) and its class, make sure to compile your mod DLL and place it in `./UnityProject/Assets/Plugins` and add your new AI class as a component to your enemy prefab.
 If the class doesn't appear as an option, make sure your mod DLL doesn't have any errors in the Unity editor console.
 If your mod depends on other mods, also add their DLL files to the `Plugins` folder.
     - You might have to reapply all your configuration settings for the AI script.
 You need to be very careful to not miss a configuration option, as missing something can break the enemy's behavior or lead to errors.
 - If your IDE complains about invalid references, try restarting it.
 If this does not fix it, you probably have forgotten to rename something.

 > [!TIP]
 > You can use `Ctrl` + `Shift`+ `F` to search every file in both Visual Studio and Visual Studio Code.
-This can for example help you find every instance of `ExampleEnemy` inside files in the whole project.
+This can for example help you find every instance of `JPOGTrex` inside files in the whole project.
 Do note however that this does not apply to filenames.
 > In Visual Studio, you can use `Ctrl` + `,` to search files by name.
 In Visual Studio Code you can use `Ctrl` + `P` to do the same.

 ## Credits